ldi-github/shirates-core/doc/markdown/vision/vision-index.md

 ### **Intuitive and configuration-free API**<br>

 for manipulating and verifying mobile Apps without cumbersome configuration.
+The only thing procedure you have to do is capturing screenshot, place it in screenshot directory and name it as screen name.
-(In Shirates/Classic you have to configure screen files.
-Now you don't.)
+In Shirates/Classic you have to configure screen files with selector expressions.
+Now you don't.

 ### Improved performance on iOS<br>

-CV-driven API bypasses accessing DOM(This process is very slow).
-Shirates/Vision has improved dynamically than ever (Shirates/Classic).
+Computer vision driven API bypasses accessing DOM(This process is very slow especially for iOS).
+Shirates/Vision has improved dynamically than former version(Shirates/Classic).

 ## Repository